Cheapest Car Insurance in Montana (October 2025)

 Cheapest Car Insurance in Montana By Driver Age Group

-We analyzed car insurance rates across Montana for three age groups: young drivers (16 to 25), adult drivers (26 to 64), and seniors (65+).
-Here are the providers offering the best deals for each group:
+We analyzed car insurance rates across Montana for three age groups: young drivers (16 to 25), adult drivers (26 to 64) and seniors (65 and older).
+State Farm offers the best rates for all three groups:

 • State Farm offers the lowest rates for young drivers starting at $36 per month